Tenedos

 Tenedos is mentioned in both the Iliad and the Aeneid, in the latter as the site where the Greeks hid their fleet near the end of the Trojan War in order to trick the Trojans into believing the war was over and into taking the Trojan Horse within their city walls.
-The island was important throughout classical antiquity despite its small size due to its strategic location at the entrance of the Dardanelles.
-In the following centuries, the island came under the control of a succession of regional powers, including the Persian Empire, the Delian League, the empire of Alexander the Great, the Kingdom of Pergamon, the Roman Empire and its successor, the Byzantine Empire, before passing to the Republic of Venice.
+Despite its small size, the island was important throughout classical antiquity due to its strategic location at the entrance of the Dardanelles.
+In the following centuries, the island came under the control of a succession of regional powers, including the Persian Empire, the Delian League, the empire of Alexander the Great, the Attalid kingdom, the Roman Empire and its successor, the Byzantine Empire, before passing to the Republic of Venice.
 As a result of the War of Chioggia (1381) between Genoa and Venice the entire population was evacuated and the town was demolished.
 The Ottoman Empire established control over the deserted island in 1455.
 During Ottoman rule, it was resettled by both Greeks and Turks.
 In 1807, the island was temporarily occupied by the Russians.
 During this invasion the town was burnt down and many Turkish residents left the island.

 Under Greek administration between 1912 and 1923, Tenedos was ceded to Turkey with the Treaty of Lausanne (1923) which ended the Turkish War of Independence following the dissolution of the Ottoman Empire in the aftermath of World War I. The treaty called for a quasi-autonomous administration to accommodate the local Greek population and excluded the Greeks on the two islands of Imbros and Tenedos from the wider population exchanges that took place between Greece and Turkey.
-Tenedos remained majority Greek until the late 1960s and early 1970s, when many Greeks emigrated because of systemic discrimination and better opportunities elsewhere.
+Tenedos remained majority Greek until the late 1960s and early 1970s, when many Greeks emigrated because of better opportunities elsewhere.
 Starting with the second half of the 20th century, there has been immigration from mainland Anatolia, especially Romani from the town of Bayramiç.

 Name

-The island is known in English as both Tenedos (the Greek name) and Bozcaada (the Turkish name).
+The island is known in English as Tenedos (the Greek name).
 Over the centuries many other names have been used.
 Documented ancient Greek names for the island are Leukophrys, Calydna, Phoenice and Lyrnessus (Pliny, HN 5,140).
 The official Turkish name for the island is Bozcaada; the Turkish word "boz" means either a barren land or grey to brown color (sources indicate both of these meanings may have been associated with the island) and "ada" meaning island.
 The name Tenedos was derived, according to Apollodorus of Athens, from the Greek hero Tenes, who ruled the island at the time of the Trojan War and was killed by Achilles.
 Apollodorus writes that the island was originally known as Leocophrys until Tenes landed on the island and became the ruler.
 The island became known as Bozcaada when the Ottoman Empire took the island over.
 Tenedos remained a common name for the island along with Bozcaada after the Ottoman conquest of the island, often with Greek populations and Turkish populations using different names for the island.